The Best Brunch Spots in Philadelphia's Western Suburbs

 The Boardroom Restaurant & Bottle Shop

 The Boardroom has built a following for a brunch that leans creative without feeling fussy.
-The bottle shop pairing means you can grab a nice bottle of wine to take home on the way out — a tidy two-in-one move.
+Sunday brunch runs 10:30 a.m. to 2 p.m., and the bottle shop pairing means you can grab a nice bottle of wine to take home on the way out — a tidy two-in-one move.

 Sedona Taphouse